Kalaivani-selvi/Career-Guidance/README.md

   - **Round 2 (Aptitude)**: Evaluate aptitude and problem-solving abilities through a series of questions.
   - **Round 3 (Behavioral)**: Analyze behavioral traits and characteristics with specialized questions.
   - **Round 4 (HR)**: Prepare for HR interviews with questions tailored to common interview scenarios.
+- **Job Search** : Provide job search functionality to search jobs based on their role.
 - **Feedback**: Provide feedback and suggestions to help improve the platform and user experience.

 ## Installation and Usage